360nosc0pe/yocto/README.md

 360nosc0pe Yocto build environment
 ==================================

-This repo contains the Yocto Linux environment for the 360nosc0pe project which tries to build an open source oscilloscope FPGA design and software for Zynq based Oscilloscope like the Siglent SDS 1x0xX-E series.
+This repo contains the Yocto Linux environment for the 360nosc0pe project which tries to build an open source oscilloscope FPGA design and software for Xilinx Zynq based oscilloscopes like the Siglent SDS 1x0xX-E series.

 Supported machines:
 * Siglent SDS1202X-E